willie68/micro-vault/README.md

-  cacert      Getting the root certificate of the ca completion  Generate the autocompletion script for the specified shell create      Create an object in your micro vault instance get         Get some object from your micro vault instance help        Help about any command list        List different objects login       Login into a microvault service
+  cacert      Getting the root certificate of the ca completion  Generate the autocompletion script for the specified shell create      Create an object in your micro vault instance get         Get an object from your micro vault instance help        Help about any command list        List different objects login       Login into a microvault service